mrocklin/thesis/matrix-rewriting-maude.md

     ceq C => transpose(X)     is symmetric = true if C => X is symmetric .
     eq  C => transpose(X) X   is symmetric = true .

-`matrix-algebra` contains dozens of such statements.
+`eq` statements describe equality relations, `ceq` statements describe equality relations that are conditional on some expression, e.g. `C => X is symmetric`.  `matrix-algebra` contains dozens of such statements.

 #### Refinement